A Brief Guide To Squarespace & WordPress

-Cons of WordPress
+Cons Of WordPress

-DIFFICULT TO USE
+CAN BE DIFFICULT TO USE

 Compared to the back end of Squarespace, WordPress is definitely more difficult.
 It can be a bit confusing to navigate and to know what goes where.
 It can take some practice to get used to, especially if you’re not good with tech.
 There are however some options, you can download page builder plugins that will add a simple interface, making it easier to update your website.

-PLUGINS & TEMPLATES UNREGULATED
+SOME PLUGINS & TEMPLATES ARE UNREGULATED

 Despite the obvious advantages to WordPress templates and plugins, one huge down side is that they are not all checked and regulated.
 This leaves room for bugs and viruses which can compromise the security of your website.
 If you’re not hiring a web developer, then you’ll be in charge of maintaining your site’s security.
 When using plugins or installing templates, make sure you double check by doing a quick google to see what other user’s experiences have been.
 It’s also worth checking if the creator of the template provides support, which can be a lifesaver if anything goes wrong.

 With Squarespace, you don’t really need to worry about back-end maintenance because they sort this out for you.
 On WordPress however, you’ll not only need to manage your content, but everything in regards to the back-end of your website.
 If there’s a problem, this can be frustrating as you’re pretty much on your own.
 Having said that, there are numerous online WordPress communities where you should be able to find solutions to any issue you may face.
 If you just want to get on with running your blog or business, and not have to deal with the stress of maintaining your website, Squarespace might be a better choice.